amitgupta15/minimal-http-server/README.md

 # minimal-http-server
-No framework minimal http server built with Node.js
+Simple http server built for static files built in Node.js without any framework.

 ## Usage
 Import the server in the Node project

 `const server = require('./minimal-http-server');`

 Start the server by calling `init()` method